oracle/opengrok/Developer-intro.md

 ### Building

-To build the code from command line, just run `mvn compile`.
+To build the code from command line, just run `./mvnw compile`.
 It will download all necessary pre-requisities.
 When using IDE you can open or import the project.

 ### Deploy the web app to the web server